5 min read

 Repairing the floorboards.

 Frequently, floorboard sanding projects entail necessary repairs.
-The challenge lies in the fact that acquiring new pine boards would result in a noticeable disparity when compared to your century-old planks.
+The challenge is that acquiring new pine boards results in a noticeable disparity compared to your century-old planks.
 Instead, opting for reclaimed pine timber of similar age, thickness, and width is crucial.
 While sources for such timber exist, their availability can be elusive, demanding a dose of patience – perhaps even some yoga or meditation :).

 Staining & Finishing your floorboards

 The most common finish for pine floors is a natural look.
 However, if you prefer a stained finish, reactive stains from Ciranova work particularly well on pine.
-Have a look at the Ciranova range here-click, and scroll down to reactive stains.
+Have a look at the Ciranova reactive stains.
 Pine floorboards can be finished with either oil or lacquer.
 The easiest and cheapest stains to work with are solvent-based options like Morrells.
-You can also use an oil-based stain like Pall-X 333 range if there aren’t too many imperfections on the floor and the gaps are filled.
+You can also use a premium 2k oil-based stain like the Pall-X 333 range from Pallmann if there aren’t too many imperfections on the floor and the gaps are filled.

 Pricing floorboard sanding work